Slicer/Slicer/Docs/developer_guide/debugging/tips.md

 - Add a breakpoint in RenderOpaqueGeometry() check if it is called.
 If not, then:
   - Check its vtkProp::Visibility value.
     - For vtkWidgets, it is the visibility of the representation.
   - Check its GetBounds() method.
-If they are outside the camera frustrum, the object won't be rendered.
+If they are outside the camera frustum, the object won't be rendered.
     - For vtkWidgets, it is the bounds of the representation.

 ## Debugging Slicer application startup issues